 a transcription factor that plays a role in the inducible expression of cytokine genes in T cells, especially in the induction of the IL-2 and IL-4.
 Also control gene expression in embryonic cardiac cells.
 Could regulate not only the activation and proliferation but also the differentiation and programmed death of lymphoid and nonlymphoid cells.
 Highly expressed in placenta, lung, kidney, testis and ovary.
 Weakly expressed in spleen and thymus.
 Not expressed in peripheral blood lymphocytes.
+23 alternatively spliced isoforms of the human protein hve been reported.
 Note: This description may include information from UniProtKB.

-Biological Process: transcription from RNA polymerase II promoter; DNA damage response, signal transduction resulting in induction of apoptosis; heart development; cellular respiration; muscle cell development; regulation of synaptic plasticity; smooth muscle cell differentiation; positive regulation of transcription from RNA polymerase II promoter; inflammatory response; positive regulation of tumor necrosis factor production
+Biological Process: transcription from RNA polymerase II promoter; patterning of blood vessels; calcineurin-NFAT signaling pathway; DNA damage response, signal transduction resulting in induction of apoptosis; heart development; cellular respiration; muscle cell development; regulation of synaptic plasticity; positive regulation of transcription from RNA polymerase II promoter; smooth muscle cell differentiation; negative regulation of dendrite morphogenesis; negative regulation of transcription from RNA polymerase II promoter; inflammatory response; positive regulation of tumor necrosis factor production

 LTP: The number of records in which this modification site was determined using site-specific methods.
 SS methods include amino acid sequencing, site-directed mutagenesis, modification site-specific antibodies, specific MS strategies, etc.